Jamie Foxx rep: Claims about COVID vaccine causing stroke are 'completely inaccurate'

 However, Foxx's representative issued a statement to NBC News calling Benza's account "completely inaccurate."

 The actor was hospitalized in Atlanta on April 11 after suffering an undisclosed medical emergency.
-It was widely reported he was still there more than four weeks later.
+It was widely reported he spent more than four weeks there.
 Some publications speculated about his health, with one report claiming loved ones were "preparing for the worst."
 That prompted his daughter Corinne Foxx, 29, to speak out on May 12.

 "Sad to see how the media runs wild.
 My dad has been out of the hospital for weeks, recuperating.
 In fact, he was playing pickleball yesterday!
 Thanks for everyone's prayers and support," she shared in an Instagram story.
 "We have an exciting work announcement coming next week too!"